EnergyGuardProject/keycloak_meluxina_map/README.md

 `GET /users/{username}/token` uses this to find the user's current team, then returns that team's stored token.

-All dashboard access goes through a single read-only module, `app/teams.py` (`get_user_team`).
+All dashboard access goes through `app/teams.py` (`get_user_team`).
 It is the only place that touches the dashboard DB, used by the one endpoint `GET /users/{username}/token`.
 Every other endpoint uses only our own `keycloak_slurm_map` DB.